My CV in PDF format for your perusal.

 Another key role which instructional technologists play is to continually explore new ways in which technology can enhance the educational process.
 As new and sometimes transformative technologies regularly emerge, it is the instructional technologists that use their technical aptitudes along with knowledge of pedagogical principles and theory to innovate new and improved solutions to educational challenges.

-I have been the Instructional Designer at the University of Illinois College of Medicine, Chicago campus since December 2013.
+I have been the instructional designer at the University of Illinois College of Medicine, Chicago campus since December 2013.
 I was the first to have that role in the college.
-In late 2018, I was promoted to be the first-ever Director of Instructional Design and Learning Innovation at the university and for the college.
+In late 2018, I was promoted to be the first-ever Director of Instructional Design and Learning Innovation for the college.
+This was a new role created specifically with me in mind.
 I continue to work closely with faculty to design, plan, and evaluate the curriculum.
 I lead a regular series of workshops designed to create stronger communities of teaching and learning.
-I am also an Instructor in the Department of Medical Education, the oldest and largest such department of scholarly research in medical education in the world.
+I am also an instructor in the Department of Medical Education, the oldest and largest such department of scholarly research in medical education in the world.

 In addition to instructional design, I have a Masters of Library and Information Studies (MLIS) from Florida State University (’99).
 Most of my library career has involved teaching others (e.g., other librarians, public health workers, clinicians, scientists, etc.) how to use technology more effectively for specific purposes.